 Our work today

 Since then, the ranger team and volunteers have enjoyed managing the site.
-At this time of year, the careful management starts to pay off as the coastal flowers spring to life.
-Pink thrift, yellow kidney vetch, white sea campion, wild carrot, heather and autumn squill carpet the steep cliff slopes while peregrines, kestrels, stonechats, Dartford warblers, linnets, shag, cormorants and oystercatchers love the mix of habitats.
+Throughout the year, the careful management pays off as the coastal flowers spring to life, Pink thrift, yellow kidney vetch, white sea campion, wild carrot, heather and autumn squill carpet the steep cliff slopes while peregrines, kestrels, stonechats, Dartford warblers, linnets, shag, cormorants and oystercatchers love the mix of habitats.

 The tranquility and natural beauty of this lovely headland was enhanced in 2009 when the Trust undertook a large project to bury overhead cables.

 'We managed to contribute £50,000 and raised a further £28,000 through the generosity of local residents and a grant application.
-This allowed us to remove almost all of the unsightly power and BT cables and preserve the headland for future generations,' said Jonathan Fairhurst, Head Ranger for the North Devon countryside.
+This allowed us to remove almost all of the unsightly power and BT cables and preserve the headland for future generations,' said Jonathan Fairhurst, Lead Ranger for Woolacombe, Mortehoe and the surrounding coast.

 Here's to the next 75 years of beautiful Baggy Point.